calcaide/raspberry-tools/setup/README.md

 For setup a basic environment, should [download the Raspbian Jessie Lite image][Download Jessie Lite] and format the sd card, follow these instructions depending of your host Operating system: [Linux][Linux format SD card], [Mac Os][Mac Os format SD card] or [Windows][Windows format SD card].

-### Change locale
+### Configure ethernet

-Type: `sudo dpkg-reconfigure locales`.
-Then, select your locale.

-### Change keyboard layout

-Type: `sudo dpkg-reconfigure keyboard-configuration`

-### Change time zone

-Type: `sudo dpkg-reconfigure tzdata`
+Go to [Configure ethernet](network/README.md#configure-ethernet) in network section.

 ### Default user
-Before connect the machine to internet, you must add a user and delete the default.
+Before connect the rpi to internet, you must add a user and delete the default.
 If want to keep the pi user, just change the password typing `passwd`.

 Add new user:
 `sudo adduser carlos`